 Research Interests

 I work primarily within formal semantics, and have broad interests within this area.
+Below I describe some areas of semantics in which I maintain a research interest, and provide some descriptions of current and past research projects.

 Event and argument structure

-I work on event and argument structure, focusing primarily on the semantics of verb roots and how eventive predicates associate with their arguments.
+I work on event and argument structure, focusing primarily on verb semantics and how eventive predicates associate with their arguments.
 One major strand of this research, carried out in collaboration with Jianrong Yu, investigates cases of so-called agentless presuppositions with again, in which the agent may be excluded from the presupposition of again with transitive verbs, as in ‘John hit Jim, and Mary hit him again,’ but not with intransitives, as in ‘#John danced, and then Mary danced again’ (Bale 2007).
 The variable availability of this type of presupposition has the potential to tell us something about how agent arguments are introduced syntactically: intransitive verbs that typically resist agentless presuppositions permit them if they occur with a hyponomous object (‘John danced the Irish jig.
 Then, Mary danced the Irish jig again’), or if a PP argument is added (‘Fido barked at the cat.
 Then, Rover barked at it again’).
 We argue that eventive verbal roots denote functions from thematic roles to relations between individuals and events, and the differential availability of agentless presuppositions depends on whether a thematic role and internal argument is introduced locally to the verb root or not.
 The results of this and related projects have been presented at the 94th LSA in New Orleans, LA, and at WCCFL 38 in Vancouver, BC.
 A journal article representing the culmination of this project was recently published in Natural Language and Linguistics Theory.
 You can read it here.

 Similative plurality